Speakers

 a problem of all societies

-Against the background of possible cannabis legalization, which is presented in detail, the abuse of drugs (morphine, heroin, cocaine, mescaline, cathol, etc.) and stimulants (alcohol, nicotine, caffeine) as well as the development of addiction, including dependence on Medicines (amphetamines, fentanyl derivatives, benzodiazepines).
-The example of well-known artists shows the effects that drugs and addiction have on the quality of life.
-Paths to therapy and prevention are shown.
+Against the background of a possible legalization of cannabis, which is presented in detail, the abuse of drugs (morphine, heroin, cocaine, mescaline, kath, etc.) and stimulants (alcohol, nicotine, caffeine) and the development of addiction, including dependence on pharmaceuticals (amphetamines, fentanyl derivatives, benzodiazepines) are addressed.
+Using well-known artists as examples, the effects of drugs and addiction on quality of life are shown.
+Ways of therapy and prevention are shown.

 The world of large molecules! – Plastics: curse or blessing?

 The most important plastics, their applications and properties are presented.
-Some basic concepts of polymer chemistry are explained.
+Some basic terms of polymer chemistry are explained.
 Due to the development of the world population and the basic needs of people, it is explained why we cannot do without plastics - despite some disadvantages.
-The health risks posed by PFAS are pointed out and littering of the oceans is discussed.
+Health risks from PFAS are pointed out, the pollution of the oceans is addressed.
 The problems with micro- and nanoplastics are discussed.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community and extracurricular educational institutions, chemistry teacher training centers, young chemist forums - Duration: 60 minutes
+Target group: Students and teachers of advanced science courses and upper secondary school as well as the school community and extracurricular educational institutions, chemistry teacher training centers, young chemists' forums - Duration: 60 minutes

 65779 Kelkheim: Dr. Klaus-Dieter Franz

-The development of chemical-pharmaceutical chemistry is closely linked to the development of dyes and is also an industrial innovation driver.
-The global competition for our chemical site is a constant challenge for new products and problem solutions.
-Effect pigments are an example of the successful implementation of a new concept for color and function.
+The development of chemical-pharmaceutical chemistry is closely linked to dye development and is also an industrial innovation driver.
+Global competition for our chemical site is a constant challenge for new products and problem solutions.
+One example of the successful implementation of a new concept of color and function is effect pigments.
 In addition to classic absorption and metallic pigments, these combine shimmering, bright colors with attractive gloss effects.
-They are based on the natural model of mother-of-pearl, mineral or structure colors.
+They are based on the natural model of mother-of-pearl, mineral or structural colors.
 As multi-layer pigments, they are accessible on a large scale through an intelligent combination of simple, technical and chemical processes and are increasingly being used as functional materials.

 Target group: Science teachers, students of advanced science courses – Duration: 60 minutes